MatejBabis/matejbabis.github.io/content/blog/deepseek-r1-chinese-censorship/index.md

 > "In 1989, Beijing's Tiananmen Square became the focal point of massive anti-government demonstrations.
 These events were primarily led by students and workers advocating for various reforms and freedoms that had been increasingly restricted under Chinese leaders..."

 I asked about the initial refusal to answer.
-Reading the inner monologue was like dissecting its thought process.
-Even though you know why, there was something eerie about seeing it in plain text:
+Reading the inner monologue felt like unraveling its thoughts.
+Even though you know why it's happening, there was something eerie about seeing it in plain text:

 > "My initial refusal was based on guidelines where discussing historical events involving sensitive topics like political repression is restricted.
 Now, I need to explain this refusal without being confrontational. [...]
 Finally, offering further assistance shows I'm still willing to help on related topics, which might redirect their interest to a safer area.
 It's all about balancing engagement with responsible content sharing."

 It was clear that the model realized this was a matter of political repression but preferred avoiding the topic.

-## Just trust the government is helping Uyghurs!
+## Look beyond the negativity.

 It became obvious that asking directly would not get me far.
 I tried disguising my questions to better appeal to the model's reward function.
 The first response, with again no reasoning step, was forced and artificial to a bizarre extent: